-Stollen is Germany's Christmas cake and this authentic version is made with prunes, lemon zest & cardamon.
-It's wonderfully aromatic, moist & delicious - the perfect seasonal treat.
-And bonus: it's easy to make.
+Stollen is Germany's Christmas bread/cake and this quark stollen is an easier, quicker style, still packed with flavor.
+This version is made with prunes, lemon zest and cardamom and is wonderfully moist and aromatic.
+A delicious seasonal treat.

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.